-Cybersecurity and ERISA Retirement Plans: Risks and Best Practices For Plan Sponsors and Fiduciaries
+Cybersecurity and ERISA Retirement Plans: Risks and Best Practices for Plan Sponsors and Fiduciaries

 Recording of a 90-minute premium CLE video webinar with Q&A

-This CLE course will provide guidance to plan fiduciaries, ERISA counsel, and service providers on trends in data breaches of ERISA benefit plans, discuss the current scope of fiduciary obligations and best practices to protect benefit plan data, and risk mitigation considerations.
+This CLE course will provide guidance to plan fiduciaries, ERISA counsel, and service providers on trends in data breaches of ERISA benefit plans, discuss the current scope of fiduciary obligations and best practices to protect benefit plan data, and review risk mitigation considerations.

 - Trends in ERISA data breaches for retirement plans